-Join Joseph Lowery for an in-depth discussion in this video Creating tables with Schema Builder, part of Up and Running with Laravel.
+Join Joseph Lowery for an in-depth discussion in this video Creating tables with Schema Builder, part of Learning Laravel.

 Now that we know how to connect to a database in Laravel,…or at least you do if you watched the last lesson,…let's create a table within that database.…Of course, you could do this through phpMyAdmin…or your command line,…but you gain a tremendous amount of flexibility…by building your database structure programmatically.…Another term for database structure is schema,…and we're going to be applying Laravel's Schema Builder…to accomplish our task.…Let's get going.…You want to be able to make sure your database table…is created the first time anyone accesses your application.…